vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 18.4 Sequence command readers

 Command code should resemble a driver interpreter.
-NDS demonstrates the compiler-cursor form: one opcode switch reads source fields and returns the command's effect.
-The terminal operation compiles discovery and playback behavior together, replacing separate metadata, operand, flow, and execution switches.
+NDS demonstrates the compiler-cursor form: one opcode switch reads source fields and appends the command's effects in order.
+Returning the event compiles discovery and playback behavior together, replacing separate metadata, operand, flow, and execution switches.
 Capcom SNES still uses adjacent decode/execution lambdas; Akao, Akao SNES, and Konami SNES still use normal cursor switches through the old adapter.

 The compiler-cursor form is the target because it keeps ordinary commands near the original interpreter's size while retaining source-free VM execution.
 It avoids a command class, visitor, command table, and universal operation taxonomy.

-`CompilerCursor` owns checked field reads, source metadata, truncation, generated executor slots, and the small set of literal VM/output operations.
+`CompilerCursor` owns checked field reads, source metadata, truncation, ordered generated actions, and the small set of literal VM/output operations.
 Formats own the opcode switch, conversions, persistent `TrackState`, and concrete `Playback` methods.
-There is one authoring paradigm.
+Chained and separate calls are two layouts of the same imperative authoring paradigm.

 ### 18.5 Where complexity still appears